 Chief Procurement Officers need to have a daily overview of all contracted commodity components (e.g. aluminium body parts).
 By using the KYOS portfolio management system the total weight of all individual commodity components can be grouped per category.
 Users can simulate market prices & commodity volumes.
-Automated models calculate and report commodity positions, cashflows and risks.
-The finance team has an up-to-date overview of the certain and potential cashflows.
-Nu unexpected surprise afterwards as a result of rising costs versus the previous quarter.
+Automated models calculate and report commodity positions, cash-flows and risks.
+The finance team has an up-to-date overview of the certain and potential cash-flows.
+Even better: no unexpected surprise afterwards as a result of rising costs versus the previous quarter.

 To maintain your competitive advantage.you need to manage these volatile prices of all raw materials involved.

-Multiple category buyers profit from automated commodity market price analytical functions.
+Multiple category buyers will profit from automated commodity market price analytical functions.
 Each user is able to define a category specific portfolio of commodities.
-No more use of spreadsheets as all category buyers use the same integrated commodity & risk management system.
-The Chief Procurement Officer has an up-to-date helicopter overview across all commodities.
-Compliance and consistency is secured for all categories.
-You save valuable time sharing your analysis across the organisation as multiple colleagues can view the results.
+Also, no more use of spreadsheets as all category buyers use the same integrated commodity & risk management system.
+Furthermore, the Chief Procurement Officer has an up-to-date helicopter overview across all commodities.
+With the KYOS Portfolio and Risk management system it is easy to secure compliance and consistency for all categories.
+Moreover, you save valuable time sharing your analysis across the organisation as multiple colleagues can view the results.

-Your bottom line can be affected heavily by rising costs of commodities.
-Suppliers of synthetic rubber can link the rubber price to benzene or styrene as traded on commodity markets.
+The rising costs of commodities can heavily affect your bottom line.
+To overcome this, suppliers of synthetic rubber link the rubber price to benzene or styrene as traded on commodity markets.
 Resulting in a transparent price structure.

 Managing commodity risks is inevitable for industrial companies, accurate and up-to-date information is crucial to stay ahead of competitors.
 Managing this crucial information in Excel has proven to be a pitfall for many companies in terms of costs, mistakes, hidden risks and potential fraud.
-ERP systems like SAP look backwards in stead off to the future and cannot perform the required risk management calculations.
+Likewise ERP systems such as SAP look backwards in stead off to the future and cannot perform the required risk management calculations.

 In the KYOS portfolio & risk management system you are able to calculate the total weight of your metals bought from all commodity price formulas in a split second.
 It will save days compared to Excel based analysis.
 Resulting in significant lower costs with less time spend.

 In the portfolio & risk management system you can upload commodity budgets, consumption, inventory and contracts.
-The automated market price analytics are combined with your physical positions.
-It will provide you with clear insight in the current cashflow and potential cashflow variance versus budget expectations.You are able to react before rather than after price movements.
+The system also combines your physical positions with the automated market price analytics.
+It will provide you with clear insight in the current cash-flow and potential cash-flow variance versus budget expectations.You are therefore able to react before rather than after price movements.

-As a result of integrated automotive risk management you will have a better insight in contracted and/or open positions, cashflows and the associated risks.
-This is a clear added value for procurement, sales, finance and treasury.
+As a result of integrated automotive risk management you will have a better insight in contracted and/or open positions, cash-flows and the associated risks.
+This is a advantage for your company, not only for procurement, but also for sales, finance and treasury.
 KYOS has extensive experience to bridge the knowledge gap between multiple departments.

 Finding a balance between fixed and floating prices is for sure part of your hedging strategy.
-Fixed prices means that the cashflow is secured for the commodities ordered but offers no possibility to profit from favourable price movements.
+Fixed prices means that the cash-flow is secured for the commodities ordered but offers no possibility to profit from favorable price movements.
 An acceptable balance of fixed and floating prices depends on multiple factors.
-The KYOS portfolio & risk management system will help you to find your “risk and reward” optimum by simulating multiple cashflow variances.
-It will provide you with clear insight in the potential cashflows given any variance between fixed and floating prices.
+The KYOS portfolio & risk management system will help you to find your “risk and reward” optimum by simulating multiple cash-flow variances.
+In addition, it will provide you with clear insight in the potential cash-flows given any variance between fixed and floating prices.

-Better managing your cashflow variances will lower your required working capital.
+Start managing your cash-flow variances and subsequently lower your required working capital!
 This is a clear advantage of integrated automotive risk management.

 Loading a qoute..